sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/07-spring-boot-database-transaction-management-tutorial.md

 In the above code snippet, we specified propagation level to be **REQUIRES_NEW** instead of the default **REQUIRED**.
-The **REQUIRES_NEW** propagation level, suspends the current transaction if one exists, starts a new transaction, execute the database operations, commit the transaction and then resume the previously suspended transaction.
+The **REQUIRES_NEW** propagation level, suspends the current transaction if one exists, starts a new transaction, executes the database operations, commits the transaction and, then resumes the previously suspended transaction.

 Also, we specified to rollback the transaction if **DuplicateUserException** occurs even though it is a **Checked Exception**.
 And, we specified not to rollback the transaction if **IllegalArgumentException** occurs even though it is a **RuntimeException**.